Andrew Carnegie Medals for Excellence in Fiction & Nonfiction

 About the Awards

 The Andrew Carnegie Medals for Excellence in Fiction and Nonfiction were established in 2012 to recognize the best fiction and nonfiction books for adult readers published in the U.S. the previous year.
-The winners (one for fiction, one for nonfiction) are announced at an event at the ALA Annual Conference; winning authors receive a $5,000 cash award, and two finalists in each category receive $1,500.
-In 2012, for the inauguration of the awards, publishers will receive 1,000 complimentary seals and may purchase additional seals.
+The winners (one for fiction, one for nonfiction) are announced at an event at the ALA Midwinter Meeting; winning authors receive a $5,000 cash award, and two finalists in each category receive $1,500.
 For more information on award seals, please visit the ALA store.

 Who Selects the Winners

 The shortlisted authors and eventual winners reflect the expertise of a seven-member selection committee of library professionals from across the country who work closely with adult readers.
-The annually appointed selection committee includes a chair (Brad Hooper 2014-2015), one member of the American Booksellers Association, three Booklist editors or contributors, and three former members of RUSA CODES Notable Books Council.
+The annually appointed selection committee includes a chair (Donna Seaman 2016-2017), one member of the American Booksellers Association, three Booklist editors or contributors, and three former members of RUSA CODES Notable Books Council.
 The committee members can be found here.

 Supporting the Awards